-All applications for development within the district shall be made to the office of the Zoning Administrator.
+All applications for development within the district shall be made to the office of the Planning Director.

 - A. Applications for development in the district shall include a sketch plan.
 The plan shall be a scale of not less than 1" equals 20' or larger and include the following:

 - 1. Property lines and easements

 - 2. Buildings and other structures

 - 3. Parking areas

 - 4. Driveways

 - 5. Service areas

 - 6. Location of garbage containers and screening material

 - 7. Height and location of fences and walls

 - 8. Existing plant materials

 - 9. Proposed planting areas

-- B. Upon approval of sketch plan by the Zoning Administrator, building permits may be issued.
+- B. Upon approval of sketch plan by the Planning Director, building permits may be issued.

+- C. All landscaping materials shall be installed in accordance with the approved sketch plan.
+Before a certificate of occupancy is issued, the landscaping installation must be inspected and approved by the Planning Director.